he15enbug/security-labs/SEED-Lab/Software/Return-to-Libc/Return-to-Libc.md

             |          +---------------------+ <---- `&input` offset=0
             Low Memory Addresses
             ```
-        - it is always a good idea to use `gdb` to track all these addresses on stack, and we will know whether our calculation of address is correct, but remember that in `gdb`, the address of `/bin/sh`, `-p` will change, run `gdb-peda$ show environment` to see how these environment variables are stored in memory will help us to figure out the new addresses
+        - it is always a good idea to use `gdb` to track all these addresses on stack, and we will know whether our calculation of address is correct, but remember that in `gdb`, the address of `"/bin/sh"` and `"-p"` will change, running `gdb-peda$ show environment` to see how these environment variables are stored in memory will help us to figure out the new addresses
         - then try it
             ```
             $ ./exploit_execv.py